Inside the UK Protests Against Bloodied Abattoir Animal Deaths

 Cheale Meats is notorious among UK vegan groups.
 The Foot and Mouth epidemic of 2001 was first identified in 27 pigs here.
 In 2011, secret cameras installed by direct-action animal-welfare groups caught workers putting out lit cigarettes in the faces of the pigs, as well as striking them with a baton.
 Animals were seen being dragged by the ears, while the electrical rods used to stun them before slaughter were applied incorrectly, meaning they were conscious when they were killed.

-Controversially, no action initially taken against Cheale Meats, a family-run business now more than 50 years old.
+Controversially, no action was initially taken against Cheale Meats, a family-run business now more than 50 years old.
 While the workers captured on film committing the welfare breaches were let go by the company themselves, the Food Standards Agency – responsible for regulating abattoirs – never passed on the footage to the Department for Environment, Food and Rural Affairs.
 Without Defra being able to prosecute, Cheale Meats at first escaped legal action.
 The FSA explained that they didn’t believe they could get Defra to pursue a prosecution based on hidden-camera footage submitted by campaigners Animal Aid.
-The judgement appalled the Essex Pig Save, who’ve been ‘bearing witness’ outside the site ever since.
+The judgement appalled the Essex Pig Save, who’ve been ‘bearing witness’ outside the site since 2016.
 Later, the two slaughterhouse workers were jailed, after Animal Aid went to the press and inspired the Crown Prosecution Service to take the case to court.

 By the time the members of the group meet outside Cheale Meats this morning, one delivery of pigs has already arrived – presumably the animals we can hear screaming.
 Unlike The Chicken Save in East London, the Essex Pig Save hold protests openly and in conjunction with both the police and the abattoir.
 The six policemen present this morning enter the abattoir, ask how many lorries will be arriving today (seven, it transpires) and at what time (between 8AM and midday), then relay the information back to the group.
 It’s a strange and uneasy stand-off, but the thinking is that at least nobody will get hit by a car on this narrow country lane.